John Roseboro: Later career

 The Dodgers' pitching staff continued to lead the league in earned-run averages in 1966 as they battled with the San Francisco Giants and the Pittsburgh Pirates in a tight pennant race.
-The Dodgers eventually prevailed to win the National League Pennant for a second consecutive year.
+The Dodgers eventually prevailed to win the National League pennant for a second consecutive year.
 Roseboro led the league with a career-high 903 putouts and finished second to Joe Torre in fielding percentage to win his second Gold Glove Award.
 The Dodgers would eventually lose the 1966 World Series, getting swept in four games by the Baltimore Orioles.

-After the Dodgers fell to 8th place, Roseboro, Ron Perranoski and Bob Miller were acquired by the Minnesota Twins, which needed a veteran catcher and left-handed reliever, in exchange for Mudcat Grant and Zoilo Versalles on November 28, 1967.
-While with the Twins, he would be named to his fourth and final All-Star team when he was named as a reserve for the American League team in the 1969 All-Star game.
+The following season, after the Dodgers fell to 8th place, Roseboro, Ron Perranoski and Bob Miller were acquired by the Minnesota Twins, which needed a veteran catcher and left-handed reliever, in exchange for Mudcat Grant and Zoilo Versalles on November 28, 1967.
+While with the Twins, he would be named to his fourth and final All-Star team when he was named as a reserve for the American League in the 1969 All-Star Game.

 After the season, Roseboro was released by the Twins.
-He signed as a free agent with the Washington Senators on December 31, 1969 but appeared in only 46 games for the last place Senators.
+He signed as a free agent with the Washington Senators on December 31, 1969, but appeared in only 46 games for the last place Senators.
 He played in his final major league game on August 11, 1970 at the age of 37.

-Career statistics
+Career overall

-In a fourteen-year major league career, Roseboro played in 1,585 games, accumulating 1,206 hits in 4,847 at bats for a .249 career batting average along with 104 home runs, 548 runs batted in and an on-base percentage of .326.
+In a 14-year major league career, Roseboro played in 1,585 games, accumulating 1,206 hits in 4,847 at bats for a .249 career batting average and an on-base percentage of .326, along with 104 home runs and 548 runs batted in.
 He had a .989 career fielding percentage as a catcher.

-Roseboro caught 112 shutouts during his career, ranking him 19th all-time among major league catchers.
-He was the catcher for two of Sandy Koufax's four no-hitters and caught more than 100 games in 11 of his 14 major league seasons.
-Baseball historian Bill James ranked Roseboro 27th all-time among major league catchers.
+Roseboro caught 112 shutouts during his career, 19th all-time amongst major league catchers.
+He was the catcher for two of Sandy Koufax's four career no-hitters and caught more than 100 games in 11 of his 14 major league seasons.
+Baseball historian and sabermetrician Bill James ranked Roseboro 27th all-time among major league catchers.